 Tottenham 9-1 Wigan Athletic – 22 November 2009

-We had to wait a whole 10 years for the next Premier League win of eight or more goals, but Wigan Athletic then spoiled us with two in the space of six months.
+We had to wait 10 whole years for the next Premier League win of eight or more goals, but Wigan Athletic then spoiled us with two in the space of six months.

 The first of these was a second-half capitulation at White Hart Lane on a Sunday afternoon in November 2009.
-50 minutes into the match and Spurs led 1-0, with Wigan Athletic probably thinking that with a little luck they could come away from north London with a point.
-Jermain Defoe put pay to that, with a 51st minute strike and then a further four goals in the next 36 minutes to fire Spurs to an astonishing 9-1 victory.
+Fifty minutes into the match and Spurs led 1-0, with Wigan probably thinking that with a little luck they could come away from north London with a point.
+Jermain Defoe put paid to that, with a 51st-minute strike and then a further four goals in the next 36 minutes to fire Spurs to an astonishing 9-1 victory.

 Come the end of the season, this victory helped Spurs secure fourth position and a place in the UEFA Champions League qualifiers at the expense of Manchester City.
 They may have scored just one more goal (10) in their following nine Premier League games combined than they did on this afternoon at White Hart Lane, but this victory made people more wary of the potential this Spurs attack had under the management of Harry Redknapp.

 Chelsea 8-0 Wigan Athletic – 9 May 2010

 As if one eight-goal deficit in London wasn’t enough in a single season for Wigan fans, Roberto Martínez’s side gave another astonishingly inept defensive display just six months later, this time in an 8-0 defeat to Chelsea.